saulwiggin/Website/README.md

 'Hello World!'
 end

-You can run the site by compiling ruby.
-It is visable at localhost.
+You can run the site by compiling site.rb using the Ruby compiler. i.e. ruby site.rb
+It can then be viewed at your localhost.